Optimization and Problem Solving of Pandora FMS

 • The more RAM and the more CPU, the better the performance.
 In our experience, RAM is more important than CPU.
 The minimum for a system will be 4 GB.
 A good choice for a large system is 16 GB.
 Remember that more RAM can speed up key updates by keeping the most used key pages in RAM.

 • Disk optimization is very important for very large databases: databases and tables will have to be split on different disks.
-In MySQL you can use symbolic links for this.
-Use different disks for the system, the database and, if necessary, the binary replication logs.
+In MySQL you may use symbolic links for this.
+Use different disks for the system, the database and, if necessary, binary replication logs.

 The use of SSD disks is recommended due to their speed and improved system latency.